-Accounts receivable financing – This program provides companies with the opportunity to sell their invoices to third parties.
-Investors will pay up front for the invoices, but then collect them once the goods are shipped.
+Accounts receivable financing – This program allows companies to sell their invoices to third parties.
+Investors will pay upfront for the invoices but then collect them once the goods are shipped.

-Inventory financing – Companies can finance their inventories using a variety of methods, including asset-based lending and factoring.
+Inventory financing – Companies can finance their inventories using various methods, including asset-based lending and factoring.

-Working capital financing – This program gives companies access to funds for working capital purposes.
+Working capital financing – This program gives companies access to funds for operating capital purposes.

 Asset-based lending – Companies can use this program to buy fixed assets like machinery and buildings.

-Revenue sharing contracts – Businesses and customers can agree on how profits are split after payment obligations are met.
+Revenue sharing contracts – Businesses and customers can agree on splitting profits after payment obligations are met.

-Prepayments – Companies can prepay for products before delivery.
-This allows them to receive more favorable pricing, and it reduces risk.
+Prepayments – Companies can prepay for products before delivery, and this allows them to receive more favorable pricing, and it reduces risk.

-Discounts – Companies can negotiate discounts with vendors when purchasing large amounts of merchandise.
+Discounts – Companies can negotiate deals with vendors when purchasing large amounts of merchandise.